intel/neural-compressor/neural_solution/README.md

 # What's Neural Solution?
 <!-- TODO what is neural_solution -->
-Neural Solution is a flexible and easy to use tool that brings the capabilities of INC as a service.
-Users can effortlessly submit optimization tasks through the HTTP/gRPC APIs.
+Neural Solution is a flexible and easy to use tool that brings the capabilities of Intel® Neural Compressor as a service.
+Users can effortlessly submit optimization tasks through the RESTful/gRPC APIs.
 Neural Solution automatically dispatches these tasks to one or multiple nodes, streamlining the entire process.

 # Why Neural Solution?
 <!-- TODO what does the neural_solution provide -->